 How we use your donations

-could help send a friend to visit an older person who may be struggling to cope on their own.
+could help send a volunteer to visit an older person who may be struggling to cope on their own.
 More than one in ten older people are in contact with family, friends or neighbours less than once a month, so a volunteer who calls in for a regular chat and to offer a helping hand is truly appreciated.

 could help cover the costs of a volunteer driver who generously gives their time and uses their own car to help older people who feel trapped in their home to get out and about, to stay connected with their community, or to get to essential medical appointments.